-"To dwell above with saints we love, That will be grace and glory.
-To live below with saints we know; Well, that's another story!"
+"To dwell above with saints we love,

+That will be grace and glory.

+To live below with saints we know;

+Well, that's another story!"

 Jesus knew that to dwell below with saints we know, well that's another story.
-That is why in his last prayer before his Passion he prayed for the unity among those who are his disciples, especially those disciples who would believe in him centuries later.
+That is why in his last prayer before his Passion he prayed for the unity among those whose are his disciples, especially those disciples who would believe in him centuries later.

-Chapter 17 of John, which we have been reading is known as Jesus High Priestly Prayer because it comes right before His self-offering on the Cross.
+It is known as the High Priestly Prayer, because it comes right before the offering of the Cross.